Private schools appeal to government to absorb BECE/WASSCE registration fees | Ghana News Agency

 By Kodjo Adams

-The high examination fees, the Association said, had forced many private school candidates to drop out of school in either the final year junior high school or senior high school.
+The high exam fees, the Association said, had forced many private school candidates to drop out of school in either the final year in Junior High School or senior high school.

-He said the 2024 WASSCE candidates in private SHSs had to pay Ghc 465 as the WAEC registration fee.
+He said the 2024 WASSCE candidates in private SHSs paid GHC 465 as the WAEC registration fee.

 “Over the past four years, BECE fees have increased from Ghc 77 in 2020 to Ghc 214.01 in 2014, representing a 178 per cent hike in the fees,” he said.

-He stressed that over the same period, private schools have, on average, increased their fees by only 45 per cent.
+He stressed that over the same period, private schools had, on average, increased their fees by only 45 per cent.

 He called for the review of the Education Regulatory Bodies Act 2020, Act 1023, to do away with exorbitant regulatory charges by the National Schools Inspectorate Authority, the National Teaching Council, and the National Council for Curriculum and Assessment.

-Nii Adjetey Sowah, a representative from the CPP, said Professor Tuurosong’s presentation was a clear indication that there were challenges in the pre-tertiary level of Ghana’s education and called for urgent action.
+Nii Adjetey Sowah, a representative from the CPP, said Professor Tuurosong’s presentation was a clear indication that there were challenges in the pre-tertiary level of Ghana’s education, calling for urgent action.

 He said a future CPP government would prioritise the interests of the private sector to engender growth in Ghana’s educational sector.